Home / Modernizing America, 1889-1920 / Xenophobia and Racism / Life Story: Zitkala-Sa

 That same year, Zitkala-Sa left the Carlisle school and returned to South Dakota.
 She took a job at the United States Bureau of Indian Affairs that supported her financially while she continued her true passion: writing stories that promoted Dakota culture and values.
 While working at the Bureau, Zitkala-Sa met fellow employee Raymond Talesfase Bonnin.
 They were married in 1902 and had one son, whom they named Raymond.

 The family moved to Utah, where Zitkala-Sa worked as a teacher.
 She did not teach at a boarding school, but at a school on a Ute reservation where children lived at home.
 While teaching, she met William Hanson, a music professor at Brigham Young University.
 With William’s help, Zitkala-Sa combined her loves of music and writing.
 She wrote The Sun Dance, an opera based on her essays.
-It was the first published opera written by a Native American.
-Because many Native American customs were passed down orally through music, Zitkala-Sa believed it was a powerful way to share her family’s values and reach a new audience.
+It was the first published opera written by a person indigenous to North America.
+Because many Indigenous customs were passed down orally through music, Zitkala-Sa believed it was a powerful way to share her family’s values and reach a new audience.

-Because many Native American customs were passed down orally through music, Zitkala-Sa believed opera was a powerful way to share her family’s values and reach a new audience.
+Because many Indigenous customs were passed down orally through music, Zitkala-Sa believed opera was a powerful way to share her family’s values and reach a new audience.

 Zitkala-Sa’s relationship with the United States Bureau of Indian Affairs became strained.
-She fought to preserve Native American culture and believed the Bureau did the exact opposite.
-Her efforts raised public awareness about many issues related to Native Americans, including education, economics, employment, health, and religion.
+She fought to preserve Indigenous culture and believed the Bureau did the exact opposite.
+Her efforts raised public awareness about many issues related to Indigenous people, including education, economics, employment, health, and religion.
 Her activism also had a direct impact on government policy.
 The various organizations and committees she represented helped pass the Indian Citizenship Act in 1924 and the Indian Reorganization Act of 1934.
-The laws helped Native Americans secure American citizenship and regain control of their lives from the federal government.
+The laws helped Indigenous people secure American citizenship and regain control of their lives from the federal government.